 Brick is a very old siding material.
 (And one of the most beautiful, in my humble opinion.)
 Once upon a time, homes were literally built of brick – meaning the brick walls were part of the structure of the home.
 Nowadays, the brick is installed on the exterior wall structure in the form of veneers.

 Real brick veneers are made of fired clay, just like full bricks are, and are installed using a mortar typically made from cement and sand.
-Brick veneers are extremely durable – usually lasting the lifetime of the home and require very little maintenance.
-Price-wise, real brick veneers are going to be on the higher end due to the labour required to install them.
+Brick veneers are extremely durable and by using quality brick veneer supplies, homeowners can achieve the same timeless appeal as full brick siding.
+Brick veneers also come in a a variety of colours and textures.

 A modern home exterior with reclaimed brick and black window frames.